 The night before Christmas, take your child or grandchild outside and place the bag in a special spot for the reindeer.
 Such a fun memory this will be!

 I prefer making this magic reindeer food with edible sugar crystals.
-If you don’t have the sugar crystals, you could use glitter, but be careful of using that version if you live in an area where there are abundant birds and mammals.
+If you don’t have the sugar crystals, you could also use sanding sugar.
+Be careful of using glitter if you live in an area where there are abundant birds and mammals.

 What fun traditions do you celebrate with your kids?
 Please let us know in the comments below.

 Doing child themed Christmas DIY projects like these reindeer food bags is a lot of fun for me, especially when the kids can help out with making of the craft.
 Here are a few more projects that you might enjoy doing with your child.

 - DIY Peppermint Candle – Cover a simple candle with peppermints for a sweet smelling scent.